Brillouin Light Scattering from Quantized Spin Waves in Nanowires with Antisymmetric Exchange Interactions: Abstract

 \section{Abstract}

 Antisymmetric exchange interactions lead to non-reciprocal spin-wave propagation.
-As a result, spin waves confined in a nanostructure are not standing waves; they have a time-dependent phase, because counter-propagating waves of the same frequency have different wave lengths.
+As a result, spin waves confined in a nanostructure are not standing waves; they have a time-dependent phase, because counter-propagating waves of the same frequency have different wavelengths.
 We report on a Brillouin light scattering (BLS) study of confined spin waves in Co/Pt nanowires with strong Dzyaloshinskii–Moriya interactions (DMI).
 Spin-wave quantization in narrow ($\lesssim \SI{200}{nm}$ width) wires dramatically reduces the frequency shift between BLS Stokes and anti-Stokes lines associated with the scattering of light incident transverse to the nanowires.
 In contrast, the BLS frequency shift associated with the scattering of spin waves propagating along the nanowire length is independent of nanowire width.
-A model that considers phase-modulated confined modes captures this physics and predicts a dramatic reduction in frequency shift of light scattered from higher energy spin waves in narrow wires, which is confirmed by our experiments.
+A model that considers the chiral nature of modes captures this physics and predicts a dramatic reduction in frequency shift of light scattered from higher energy spin waves in narrow wires, which is confirmed by our experiments.

 Antisymmetric exchange interactions fundamentally change the nature of spin-wave excitations and ground-state spin configurations.
 These interactions were first considered by Dzyaloshinskii~\cite{dzyaloshinsky1958thermodynamic} and Moriya~\cite{moriya1960anisotropic} to explain the origin of the small magnetic moment in several uncompensated antiferromagnetic materials, which are now known as Dzyaloshinskii–Moriya interactions (DMI).
 In contrast to Heisenberg exchange interactions, which lead to the collinear alignment of neighboring spins, DMI results in spin canting and chiral spin textures, such as magnetic skyrmions~\cite{fert2017magnetic,buttner2017field,caretta2018fast}.
 These topological magnetic objects are of intense interest in basic physics~\cite{roessler2006spontaneous,uchida2006real} and for possible racetrack memory devices~\cite{parkin2008magnetic,tomasello2014strategy,parkin2015memory}.